siersidekick/SidekickOS/docs/index.md

-# OpenSidekick Documentation
+# SidekickOS Documentation

-Welcome to the OpenSidekick documentation!
-This directory contains comprehensive guides for all aspects of the OpenSidekick smart glasses platform.
+Welcome to the SidekickOS documentation!
+This directory contains comprehensive guides for all aspects of the SidekickOS smart glasses platform.

 ## 📖 Documentation Index